laristra/portage/doc/concepts.md

-* Find a cutting plane in the direction of an effective normal of the face f in such a way that the volume of the poly p under the plane is equal to the absolute value of the swept volume.
+* Find a cutting plane in the direction of an effective normal of the face f in such a way that the volume of the poly p under the plane is equal to the the swept volume.

 * Cut material polygons associated with a face-cell group fc with the cutting plane to get material volumes (and higher moments) which are assigned to the cell c.
-Material volumes from the cell itself has to be added to the contribution similarly to the single material case.
+Material volumes from the cell itself have to be added to the contribution as described in the single-material case.

 <br>